 Despite the fact that AI is becoming more accepted, many automation tools are yet unknown to average recruiter/marketer.
 Automation tools have begun to surpass beyond HRIS, applicant tracking systems and recruiting software.
 A majority of automation tools are going towards 2-in-1 i.e. ATS + recruiting solutions to integrate many features into one platform.

 Video and VR (Virtual Reality) for Interviewing

 LinkedIn’s Global Recruiting Trends show that 52% of the respondents admit that innovations hold great significance for the future of hiring.
 Utilizing video and VR (virtual reality) are two important innovations that are getting popular.
-Organizations who utilized either video or VR platforms for the interviewing procedures discovered that they were able to better evaluate skills, engage candidates more, increase productivity and refine talent pool diversity, and they came across less unconscious bias.
+Organizations who utilized either video or VR platforms for the interviewing procedures discovered that they were better able to evaluate skills, engage candidates more, increase productivity and refine talent pool diversity, and they came across less unintended bias.

 One of the top recruiting trends is social recruiting.
 It is quite simple to define it; the use of social media channels for recruitment is simply social recruiting.
 Yet, instead of using social media to post open positions, it is also used to proactively develop connections with prospective candidates to apply.
 If you use it optimally, it can also greatly help you with building your employer brand.

 Undoubtedly, the HR and recruiting industry are going through rigorous transformations and evolvements.
 As you come across new and young candidates, these changes will become more distinctive.
 If you want to stay on the competitive edge, you need to keep yourself updated with the latest trends.
 Thus, it is highly recommended to keep yourself abreast with the ongoing trends throughout 2022.